ghanshyam-rajpurohit/PyLint_Application_Code/README.md

 =======================
 This Appliction will be used for applying the Pylint coding standerd to the code in python

-This a very intial stage noe it is
+This a very intial stage of the project

 Mypylint_project